 Bear Smart Restaurant Program

-Whistler’s Bear Smart Restaurant Program is now being offered as a free online training course.
-The program offers restaurant staff and managers practical and cost effective solutions to minimize human-bear conflict at their workplace—most of which can be easily avoided.
+Whistler’s Bear Smart Restaurant Program offers restaurant staff and managers practical and cost effective solutions to minimize human-bear conflict at their workplace—most of which can be easily avoided.
 Learn more.

 Find out more about bears and bear management in Whistler.